 Levels: This deals with a hierarchical standard of a certain area of the subject.

-- To what level of understanding does is subject appeal to?
+- To what level of understanding does is a subject appeal?

 - How complex or advanced is this subject?